John Kaempf

 • Named one of the “Best Lawyers in America” in Civil Litigation Defense from 2011-present

-• In 2019, John was awarded the highest possible distinction in the Martindale-Hubbell AV Preeminent® rating.
+• Since 2019, John has been awarded the highest possible distinction in the Martindale-Hubbell AV Preeminent® rating.
 It is the peer-rated honor awarded to lawyers with the highest level of legal ability and distinguished professional excellence.
-It is the highest of three awards issued by Martindale-Hubbell® and is largely dependent on an attorney’s peer reviews from judges and other attorneys.
+It is the highest of three awards issued by Martindale-Hubbell®, and is largely dependent on an attorney’s peer reviews from judges and other attorneys.

 • Given the “Lifetime Achievement Award” by “America’s Top 100 Attorneys” in 2018

-• In 2019, John was honored as one of “America’s Top 100 Civil Defense Litigators” for the Pacific Northwest
+• Since 2019, John has been honored as one of “America’s Top 100 Civil Defense Litigators” for Oregon.

 Representative Cases